10 Best Things to Do on Christmas in Krakow

 The lighting of the lights takes place a week before the beginning of December.
 It will therefore be just one more attraction of the many things to see and do in Krakow in November.

-4. Admire the decoration of St. Mary's Basilica
+4. Admire the decorations in St. Mary's Basilica

 Poland is still to this day one of the most Catholic countries in Europe.
-In other words, they take Christmas very, very seriously.
+That is to say, they take Christmas very, very seriously.
 That is why the churches are decorated during Christmas not only on the outside but especially on the inside.
 I advise you to go inside the Basilica of Santa Maria to enjoy these Christmas decorations.

 Also, if you love Christmas decorations in churches, you can continue your exploration in the most beautiful churches in Krakow.
 The only thing I recommend is that you visit them at times that do not coincide with worship.
 Krakow's churches tend to be very crowded and attitudes that in Western European countries are normal, such as wandering around while the mass is taking place or some relaxation, in Poland can get you some bad looks.

-5. Contemplating the snowy views of the city
+5. See the snowy views of the city

 Krakow in winter can be cold and reach temperatures as low as -10 degrees Celsius.
 A fact that will force you to travel with lots of warm clothes but that can also provide you with snowy views that in Spain are not at all common.

-Poland is a very sweet country, as evidenced by its delicious pastry specialties.
-Christmas is an ideal time to prove it, since there are many Christmas sweets that fill the windows of bakeries.
-But there are also other non-pastry specialties that are typical of these holidays.
+At Christmas the windows of the bakeries are full of Christmas sweets, but you should also try some non-pastry specialties that are typical of these holidays.
 Here are some of the most characteristic ones.

 Christmas foods

 There are several specialties.
 Many of them can be purchased in bakeries or restaurants.
-To discover the best options, check out the best restaurants in Krakow.
+To discover the best options, check out the best restaurants in Krakow or, better yet, book a gastronomic tour of the Jewish Quarter.
+Your mouth will be watering!

-- Pierogi: These are dumplings with various fillings (usually potato, cheese or onion) that are served cooked or fried.
+- Pierogi: These are dumplings with various fillings (usually potato, cheese or onion) served boiled or fried.

 - Soups: The best remedy against the cold.
 In Poland soups are an essential element of its gastronomy.
 You will find soups of practically anything, although the most typical is the one known as Christmas Eve beet soup.